fimh2021/fimh2021.github.io/_pages/abstract_sub.md

 ## **Review process**

-Although there will not be a rebuttal phase, after receiving the reviews of their manuscript, authors are encouraged to incorporate as many reviewers' suggestions/comments as possible.
-Acceptance will be decided based on the **revised papers that can be up to 12 pages including references**.
+Although there will not be a rebuttal phase, after receiving the reviews of their manuscript, authors are encouraged to incorporate as many reviewers' suggestions/comments as possible. <!--- Acceptance will be decided based on the  --> **Final papers can be up to 12 pages including references**.

 ## **For accepted papers only**